 Mississippi pot roast was a happy accident.
 In the 1990s, Robin Chapman of Ripley, Mississippi, adapted a family pot roast recipe to be less spicy for her kids by tossing a chuck roast into the slow cooker with a handful of pantry staples.
 The result was a wildly popular comfort food that’s now a staple across the country.

-The traditional recipe calls for a stick of butter, a packet of ranch seasoning, and a packet of au jus.
-It’s undeniably tasty, but I couldn’t help wondering what would happen if I took that nostalgic flavor and pulled even more depth from it, using real ingredients instead of seasoning packets?
+The original recipe calls for butter, one of these pre-made packets of ranch seasoning, and a dry packet of au jus, which, to me, is weird.
+Yes, for sure, it’s tasty, but I can’t help but wonder what would happen if I took those same flavors and used real ingredients to recreate it, instead of those packets?

-I’ll admit, I tested this recipe quite a few times to ensure that “from-scratch” didn’t mean “too complicated.”
-After a few rounds of tweaking, the result was ultra-tender, fall-apart beef that my family absolutely devoured.
-It’s classic, comforting, and the perfect Sunday dinner for a reason: it just works.
+I actually tested this recipe quite a few times to ensure that “from scratch” didn’t mean “overly complicated.”
+After a few rounds of tweaking, I definitely got the result I was looking for.
+It was super tender, fall-apart beef that my family absolutely destroyed.
+Even with the changes, it was still a classic, comforting, spot-on Sunday dinner.

 Ingredients and Substitutions